|

 FAQ # 13: Are speed cameras coming?

-Answer: Bills to legalize photo radar were introduced in the California legislature in 2005, 2006, 2008, 2009, and 2010.
-All failed to pass.
-Now in 2011, they are trying again.
+Answer: Bills to legalize photo radar were introduced in the California legislature in 2005, 2006, 2008, 2009, 2010 and 2011.
+All failed to pass, but they could try again in 2017.
 For info

 see the Legislation section on the Action page.

-Until 2007, there were some speed cameras
+A little history: Until 2007, there were some speed cameras

 already working - illegally - in California.
 There's a little